phalcon/documentation/docs/api/phalcon_support.md

 [:material-github: Source on GitHub](https://github.com/phalcon/cphalcon/blob/5.0.x/phalcon/Support/Debug/Renderer/HtmlRenderer.zep){ .src-btn }

-Renders an ExceptionReport as the HTML debug page using embedded, overridable template strings filled by strtr.
+Renders an ExceptionReport as the HTML debug page using embedded, overridable template strings filled by the interpolator.
 All styling and interactivity (theme, tabs, syntax highlighting, copy/editor links) are provided by the external debug.css / debug.js assets.

 <div class="api-tree" markdown>